Graicc/link-share-forever/notes/log.md

 # Logs

+## 2025-09-07
+Got end to end flow working!
+You can now add links!
+- Moved form parsing to pg.c
+- URL decode for form param
+- Get metadata for url.
+Parses title, description, image
+- Form on index.html adds it to the database
+Still need to add the ability to create accounts, rss view (needs dates), and rate limiting.
+But thats all that's left for v0.1! *should* be able to get v0.1 out this week.

 ## 2025-09-01
 - Database get feed working (mostly, no dates yet)
 - Added barebones /view/[name] page to show data